 Some of you may be competing for the first time in the Miss America System.
-I remember entering this new world of pageantry and taking my daughter shopping for wardrobe that seemed to have mystical requirements and huge sticker prices.
+I remember entering this new world of Miss America and taking my daughter shopping for wardrobe that seemed to have mystical requirements and huge sticker prices.
 It was a particular type of swimsuit she needed or a business suit for interview that she would never wear again outside of the pageant world.
+(Now even more in Miss America 2.0, the wardrobe you need for a local competition should not be clothing that you wouldn't find in your existing wardrobe.)

 What I didn't know is that no one should spend a lot of money to compete in a local preliminary Miss America competition.
 In fact, chances are, you can compete quite successfully without spending anything extra.
 Here are some suggestions to help you think about what you already have that could show you at your best in the competition: